To Main Map

 Description

-Mission San Luis Obispo de Tolosa is a Spanish mission that was built as far back as 1793.
+Mission San Luis Obispo de Tolosa is a Spanish mission that was built in 1793.
 The original building still stands, though the portico has been renovated and an annex added.
 It's lovely to walk around the huge spacious plaza in front of the mission.
-There's an abundance of trees, eucalyptus and even redwood trees, because of the creek that passes through.
-A statue in honor of the Chumash indians shows bears and an indian hunting for salmon- San Luis Obispo used to be an area with an abundance of bears.
-Kids like to watch the light catch in the fountain.
-Walk along the balcony and enjoy the view of the plaza.
-Then cross the bridge and peer down at San Luis Creek.
-You will come to the back of the buildings that line Higuera Street, and will find some a handsome indoor plaza.
+There are an abundance of trees, eucalyptus and even redwood trees, because of the creek that passes through.
+A statue in honor of the Chumash indians shows bears and an indian hunting for salmon- San Luis Obispo used to be an area with a lot of bears.
+Kids like to watch the fountain.

 The mission is named after Saint Louis, who was from Toulouse, France, hence Tolosa.
 The mission has an interesting history: The settlers at the other four missions including the Monterey mission were starving.
 They remembered that there was a plentiful supply of bears on the plain where San Luis Obispo stands.
 They came, hunted, and brought back 25 mule-loads of dried meat to the Monterey mission.
 After that, Father Serra decided to build the fifth mission in this ideal spot, where there was water and meat to be found, and where the local Chumash indians were friendly.
 The original mission had womens' quarters, soldiers' barracks, mills, storerooms, and land for farming, but this is all gone now.
 These days the mission functions as a regular Catholic parish.

-When you visit the mission, you are right in Downtown San Luis Obispo, a great little spot with plenty of clean-cut energetic students in their late teens buzzing about.
+When you visit the mission, you are right in Downtown San Luis Obispo, a great little spot with plenty of clean-cut energetic students buzzing about.
 Check out the pedestrian-only area, Downtown Center Mall, at 893 Higuera St. A pleasant playground a minute's drive away is Santa Rosa Park.

 [continued...]